List of Marconi wireless stations: Newhaven, East Sussex

 The Newhaven Marconi Radio Station was established at Newhaven, East Sussex in 1904, and started running in 1905.
 The station achieved ship to shore radio communications around 1912.

 Tetney, Lincolnshire

 A station at Tetney, Lincolnshire, England, constructed as part of the Imperial Wireless Chain linking the nations of the British Empire, established shortwave communications with Australia in April 1927 and India in September 1927.

 Carnarvon, Wales

-In 1914, the Marconi Wireless Telegraph Company constructed a 400 KW wireless transmitting station (callsign MUU) in Carnarvon (as it was then anglicised and always referred to - now 'Caernarfon') to send transatlantic messages to the US from a 3600' series of parallel wires hung from ten 400-foot masts along the slopes of Cefn Du mountain in Eryri (Snowdonia).
+In 1914, the Marconi Wireless Telegraph Company constructed a 400 KW wireless transmitting station (callsign MUU) in Carnarvon (now spelled as 'Caernarfon') to send transatlantic messages to the US from a 3600' series of parallel wires hung from ten 400-foot masts along the slopes of Cefn Du mountain in Snowdonia (Eryri).
 The station served throughout World War I under government control, and remained in operation until its last transmission in November 1938.
 The station was dismantled in spring, 1939.

-On September 22, 1918 the first wireless telegraph message to Australia was sent from Carnarvon.
+On 22 September 1918 the first wireless telegraph message to Australia was sent from Carnarvon.